-The Ideal boiler F2 fault code means the boiler has tried to light the burner but has failed to detect a flame after several attempts.
-In simple terms, the boiler is saying “I’ve opened the gas valve and sparked the igniter, but I can’t prove the gas is actually burning safely”.
-This is a safety lockout to prevent unburnt gas building up in the property.
+The Ideal boiler F2 fault code means the boiler has tried to light the burner but failed to detect a flame after several attempts.
+In simple terms, it has opened the gas valve and sparked the igniter, but can’t confirm the gas is actually burning safely.
+This is a safety lockout, designed to stop unburnt gas building up in the property.

 What Causes the Ideal F2 Fault Code?

 There are several proven reasons why Ideal boilers show the F2 error.
-Here are the most frequent culprits we see across the UK:
+Here are the most frequent causes engineers see across the UK.

 1. Frozen or Blocked Condensate Pipe

-• Locate the condensate pipe outside the property (it exits the boiler and goes through the wall).
+- Locate the condensate pipe outside the property, where it exits the boiler and goes through the wall.

-• Once thawed, reset the boiler by holding the reset button for 3–5 seconds.
+- Once thawed, reset the boiler by holding the reset button for 3 to 5 seconds.

 2. Faulty Flame Detection Electrode (Ionisation Probe)

-The flame detection electrode is a small metal probe that sits in the flame and tells the PCB (main circuit board) that the burner is lit.
+The flame detection electrode is a small metal probe that sits in the flame and tells the PCB, the boiler’s main circuit board, that the burner is lit.
 Over time it can get covered in carbon or become misaligned.

 This is a job for a Gas Safe registered engineer only.
-They will clean the probe with emery cloth, check its gap (usually 3–4 mm from the burner), and replace it if damaged.
-A new probe costs around £15–£25 + labour.
+They will clean the probe with emery cloth, check its gap, usually 3 to 4mm from the burner, and replace it if damaged.
+A new probe costs around £15 to £25 plus labour.

 3. Broken or Dirty Igniter / Spark Electrode

 The spark electrode creates the spark to light the gas.
-If it’s cracked, covered in soot, or the lead is damaged, no spark = no flame = F2 fault.
+If it’s cracked, covered in soot, or the lead is damaged, no spark means no flame, and the boiler shows an F2 fault.

-Again, only a Gas Safe engineer can safely remove the burner assembly, clean or replace the electrode and leads.
-Replacement electrodes are inexpensive (around £20–£30).
+Again, only a Gas Safe engineer can safely remove the burner assembly and clean or replace the electrode and leads.
+Replacement electrodes are inexpensive, usually around £20 to £30.

 4. Gas Valve Problems or Low Gas Pressure

 The gas valve controls the flow of gas to the burner.
-If the stepper motor inside the valve fails or there is low gas supply pressure, the boiler won’t light properly.
+If the stepper motor inside the valve fails, or gas supply pressure is too low, the boiler won’t light properly.

-• First check the obvious: is your gas meter prepaid and in credit?
-Is the emergency control valve by the meter fully open?
+- First check the obvious: is your gas meter prepaid and in credit, and is the emergency control valve by the meter fully open?

-• If yes, then the gas valve or gas supply needs testing with a manometer – strictly a Gas Safe job.
-A new gas valve for an Ideal Logic typically costs £180–£250 fitted.
+- If both check out, the gas valve or gas supply needs testing with a manometer, strictly a Gas Safe job.
+A new gas valve for an Ideal Logic typically costs £180 to £250 fitted.

 5. Printed Circuit Board (PCB) Fault

-The PCB is the “brain” of the boiler.
-If it cannot process the flame signal correctly, it will lock out with F2.
+The PCB is the boiler’s brain.
+If it can’t process the flame signal correctly, it will lock out with F2.

 PCBs on Ideal boilers are reliable, but they do occasionally fail.
-A replacement PCB for a Logic or Logic+ costs between £220–£320 including labour and programming.
+A replacement PCB for a Logic or Logic+ costs between £220 and £320 including labour and programming.

 6. Blocked or Dirty Burner